AdrianAntico/AutoPlots/README.md

 - Choose from Echarts or Plotly
 - Common API across all functions, regardless of Echarts usage or Plotly usage
 - Automatic data management with data.table operations
+- Large variety of aggregation statistics
+- Large number of numeric transformations
 - Easy faceting by specifying FacetRows and FacetCols
 - Automatic formatting from Echarts and Plotly (Echarts has some really great features!)
 - Updating Titles, Axes Labels, and Values displayed on plots